India - Dharamsala Travel and Tours

 With plenty of planned tours on offer, you’re never short of activities to make the most of your free time when volunteering in India.
 We’ve listed below some of the popular sites and tours that past IVHQ volunteers have experienced while on the IVHQ India - Dharamsala program.

 The IVHQ India - Dharamsala program is located in the north of India, near to the home of the Dali Lama.
-The projects themselves are based in the Tibetan community of Bir, around 2 hours from the Dalai Lama’s home in McLeod Ganj.
+The projects themselves are based in Naddi and Rait, small communities close to popular hilltop Tibetan communities and the Buddhist monasteries of McLeod Ganj.

 In and Around Dharamsala